canonical/kafka-operator/docs/reference/r-listeners.md

-# Kafka listeners
+# Apache Kafka listeners

 Charmed Apache Kafka comes with a set of listeners that can be enabled for inter- and intra-cluster communication.

-*Internal listeners* are used for internal traffic and exchange of information between Kafka brokers, whereas *external listeners* are used for external clients to be optionally enabled based the relations created on particular charm endpoints.
+*Internal listeners* are used for internal traffic and exchange of information between Apache Kafka brokers, whereas *external listeners* are used for external clients to be optionally enabled based the relations created on particular charm endpoints.
 Each listener is characterized by a specific port, scope and protocol.